Optum/dce/CONTRIBUTING.md

 ### Languages

-*Python*
+*Go*

-The source code for this project is written in Python.
-You are welcome to add versions of files for other languages, however the core code will remain in Python.
+The source code for this project is written in Go.
+You are welcome to add versions of files for other languages, however the core code will remain in Go.

-### Keras Backends

-*Tensorflow*

-By default we assume that this reimplementation will be run using Tensorflow backend.
-As Keras grows its support for other backends, we will welcome changes that will make these scripts backend independent.

 ## Pull Requests